SAP/spartacus-docs/_pages/install/integrations/cybersource-integration.md

 ---
-title: Payment Integration for CyberSource
+title: Payment Integration with CyberSource Example
 ---

 You can integrate Spartacus with a CyberSource payment subscription in a PCI-compliant scenario, where no card information is sent through SAP Commerce Cloud.